 In all these forms the narrator is a character—who might be present in the story, but not necessarily—relating the story to the reader.

 The zeroth person is similar to third person objective but it removes the character of the narrator.
 The narrator is granted no subjectivity—the only interiority permitted is that which the characters themselves reveal.

 This presents some fun and interesting challenges.
 The author and the narrator are identical, but the author remains outside the story and can’t inject their subjectivity.
-You can’t describe a dog as ugly, or a perfume as intoxicating.
-You can’t describe light as bright.
+So you can’t describe a dog as ugly, or a perfume as intoxicating, or light as bright.
 You can’t relate sensations or intentions—you can only reveal facts.
 You can’t say a character looked at something, or turned around to face something—who in that world can say why she turned, or whether she’s looking at the wall or at a particular brick in the wall or at a ladybug scuttling across a brick?
 Only she can.
 Instead, you can say “She turned and faced the wall.
 A ladybug scuttled across the crags and ripples in one of the gaps that grid its surface.”

 But this also leads to fun discoveries.
 Like I discovered that the noun while is almost meaningless—any amount of time at all can be described as a while.
-Certain common turns of phrase are verboten and revealed as weird frames for lies—you can’t write “they arrived home only to discover that someone had broken in” or “I had somebody dump a bucket of milk on me today”.
+Certain common turns of phrase are verboten and revealed as weird frames for lies—you can’t write “they arrived home only to discover that someone had broken in” or “I had somebody come in and complain at me today”.
 These turns of phrase are a form of slang, and the literal phrases delve into character intent, which can’t be assumed.